 Research the brands you enjoy purchasing from and find out if they are cruelty-free or not.
 You can also look into if the company is vegan and if they have an animal-testing parent company.
 Hello Gemma wrote an informative post about parent companies that is worth a read!

 Personally, I use any brand that is cruelty-free, whether or not their parent company is cruelty-free.
-For example, NYX Professional Makeup is a cruelty-free, PETA certified brand.
-However, NYX Professional Makeup is owned by L’Oreal.
+For example, NYX Professional Makeup it PETA certified brand, however, NYX Professional Makeup is owned by L’Oreal, which animal-tests.
 Here is a great post by Cruelty-Free Kitty about L’Oreal’s stance on animal-testing, which explains it a lot better than what I can!

 Leaping Bunny and PETA are your first point of call when it comes to researching brands.
 Never trust what a brand says on their website about their animal testing policy, send them an email and see what other research people have done on blogs online.